node-red/node-red.github.io/docs/getting-started/docker.md

 ### Image Variations

 The Node-RED images are based on [official Node JS Alpine Linux](https://hub.docker.com/_/node/) images to keep them as small as possible.
 Using Alpine Linux reduces the built image size, but removes standard dependencies that are required for native module compilation.
-If you want to add dependencies with native dependencies, extend the Node-RED image with the missing packages on running containers or build new images see [docker-custom](https://github.com/node-red/node-red-docker/tree/master/docker-custom).
+If you want to add dependencies with native dependencies, extend the Node-RED image with the missing packages on running containers or build new images see [docker-custom](docker-custom) which expands on the [README.md](https://github.com/node-red/node-red-docker/tree/master/docker-custom) in the Node-RED Docker project.

 See the [Github project README](https://github.com/node-red/node-red-docker/blob/master/README.md) for detailed Image, Tag and Manifest information.